solution10/config/docs/usage.md

 }
 ```

-In the above example, $files is an array of full-paths to the .php files that Config loads
+In the above example, $files is an array of full-paths to the .php files that FilesystemConfig loads
 when normally resolving via `get()`.
 So `$files` would contain:

 ```php